Open Broadcast Software for recording in game footage and making close to lossless 60 fps gifs (using Gfycat).

 I appreciate the effort you put in this, but I'd like to point out that there are a lot of better (at least easier and free) solutions out there.

 If you have an AMD GPU (HD 7700 Series and up) you might want to consider Raptr (AMD Gaming Evolved).
 It's capable of doing the same thing as Shadowplay (instant replays) with no performance loss.
-You're able to record at [email protected]
+You're able to record at 1080p@.

 If you have AMD and want some more customization for your stream or recording I recommend a fork of OBS with support for AMD hardware encoding (OBS fork download).
 This uses the same technology as Raptr so it shouldn't affect performance, but it isn't a stable release yet so there might be some memory leaks in it causing it to freeze every so often (depending on quality).